JoyadityaNath/System-Design-Notes-Jordan-has-no-Life-/README.md

 Welcome to my repository documenting my learning journey in **System Design**.
 This initiative is part of a structured effort to build scalable thinking, enhance architectural proficiency, and cultivate a systems-level understanding of distributed technologies.

 ## 📌 Objective
+The primary objective of this repository is to: